channyeintun/coding-guidelines/README.md

 ### 1. Variables
 #### Naming convention should be consistent
 Choose only a single naming convention to be used in the project.
+Always check for typos.
-Use constant case for constants.
-Use upper camel case for component names (React).
-Use camel case for variable and function's names.
-Use dash case for route name.
+ - Use constant case for constants.
+ - Use upper camel case for component names (React).
+ - Use camel case for variable and function's names.
-Check for typos.
+ - Use dash case for route name.
 | Formatting | Name             |
 |------------|------------------|
 | TWO_WORDS  | Constant case    |